the 60's

 David DeWald takes a look inside the old City Auditorium the day before demolition begins in 1968.

-The old auditorium comes down.
+The old auditorium comes down behind the new City Hall (1968).

 BELOW: The Vaughn Building takes shape.